electron/website/blog/tech-talk-wayland.md

 ![Screenshot of VS Code using a prerelease version of Electron 41.x with CSD shadows.](/assets/img/blog/tech-talk-wayland/vscodecsd.png)

-## What’s next
+## What’s next — and how you can help

 Wayland is an everyday reality for Linux users in 2026, so a great Wayland experience is now just what it means to support Linux.

+Electron reached an important milestone last month with the creation of a [Wayland test job in CI](https://github.com/electron/electron/pull/49908).
+More tests still need to be ported over, but it’s now much easier to catch regressions.

 Now that the basic support is in place, Wayland opens up new possibilities for Electron apps.
 CSD in particular offers developers more ways to customize window frames and integrate them with both their web content and the platform.
-One feature that's high on my own shortlist is rounded corners.
+[Let us know](https://github.com/electron/issues) what you'd like to see; one feature that's high on my own shortlist is rounded corners.

 ![Screenshot of a frameless window with rounded corners (not currently possible in Electron, but soon?)](/assets/img/blog/tech-talk-wayland/roundedcorners.png)

-Electron reached an important milestone last month with the creation of a [Wayland test job in CI](https://github.com/electron/electron/pull/49908).
-Not every existing test has been ported over, but it’s now much easier to catch regressions.

 The framework is only part of the story.
 If you develop an Electron app and you haven’t thoroughly tested it on Linux in a while (even as recently as last fall), give it a spin with Electron 41+ on a modern distribution like Ubuntu 25.10 or Fedora 43.
 Try your app on both KDE Plasma and GNOME, and maybe something more exotic like [Niri](https://github.com/niri-wm/niri).